Matrix-product state skeletons in Onsager-integrable quantum chains: Introduction

 For each $N$, we consider the family of Hamiltonians For $N=2$, these spin chains are generalised cluster models \cite{Suzuki71,Keating04,Smacchia11,deGottardi13,Ohta16,Verresen17,Verresen18}

 where $\sigma_j$ are the usual Pauli operators on site $j$.
-For the chiral clock models, we show below that each $A_m$ is a local Hamiltonian with a range of $|m|$ sites, and we impose that the overall model is finite-range.
+For the chiral clock models, we show below that each $A_m$ is a local Hamiltonian with a range of $|m|$ sites (i.e. is supported on $|m|+1$ sites), and we impose that the overall model is finite-range.
 This means we allow only finitely many non-zero $t_m$.

-Within this family, we let i.e., $\mathcal{S}$ is the set of Hamiltonians that are in the gapped regions surrounding each of the Onsager generators $A_k$.
-The $A_k$ are fixed-point Hamiltonians, with zero-correlation length ground states \cite{Jones24}.
+Within the family \eqref{eq:family}, we let i.e., $\mathcal{S}$ is the set of Hamiltonians that are in the gapped regions surrounding each of the Onsager generators $A_k$.
+The $A_k$ are fixed-point Hamiltonians, with zero-correlation-length ground states \cite{Jones24}.
 Then, writing $f(z) = \sum_m t_m z^m$, we show that if $f(z) = \pm z^p g(z)^2$, and we are in $\mathcal{S}$, then we can construct an exact MPS ground state except at a measure zero set of points.
 Thus, we have \emph{an} MPS skeleton for $N>2$, giving a significant generalisation of the $N=2$ results to the interacting case.
 However, importantly, we note the implication is in one direction, and there may be other Hamiltonians in $\mathcal{S}$ with exact MPS ground states (this is certainly the case for $N=2$, as we have excluded cases with $h(z)\neq \text{const}.$).
 We also show that this skeleton is dense within $\mathcal{S}$, giving us an analytic approach to approximating the ground state by MPS in this region.
 A further result of our analysis is the first excited state at zero momentum for models on the skeleton, along with the lowest-energy eigenstate in each non-zero momentum sector, up to the points where these states become degenerate with others in the same sector.
 This is a direct analogue to the appearance of an exact MPS ground state in the zero momentum sector: usually, we can approximate gapped ground states in finite-momentum sectors to be of this form up to small corrections \cite{Haegeman12,Haegeman13}.

 As with the spectrum, computing correlations in the ground state of $H_A$ is not straightforward \cite{Baxter06}.
 Remarkable closed formulae exist for the long-distance behaviour of the order and disorder parameters along the line $A_0+\lambda A_1$ \cite{Albertini89c,Baxter05,Iorgov10}.
 While the class $H_A$ can be analysed using the Bethe ansatz, MPS-solvability gives an alternative approach to computing order parameters in the more general family $H_A$, and we demonstrate this for $H_A = A_0+2 a A_1 + a^2 A_2$.